A dive mask is an essential accessory for a diver. If you have ever experienced scuba diving, you might be aware of how vital a dive mask is.

 To use it, spray onto the mask, scrub the lens a little, let it sit for about 30 seconds, and rinse it underwater.
 Make sure you wash away all shampoo to avoid irritation to the eyes.

 Baby shampoos are excellent defoggers; they are hypo-allergenic, biodegradable, and less irritating for your eyes.
+And certainly more hygienic than spitting in your mask, as you may have seen some divers do to defog their mask.

 The Flame Trick For New Scuba Masks